abenkhadra/gosat/README.md

 while `llvm` is installed at `${HOME}/local/llvm`.

 ## Usage
-An SMT file need to be provided using `-f` option.
-Additionally, operation mode can be set. goSAT supports three operation modes:
+An SMT file needs to be provided using `-f` option.
+Additionally, the tool operation mode can be set. goSAT supports three operation modes:

  - **Native solving**.
-This the default mode where a given formula is first transformed to an objective function in LLVM IR .
+This is the default mode where a given formula is first transformed to an objective function in LLVM IR.
 Then, the objective function is jitted using MCJIT and solved using the NLopt backend.
-This mode can be explicitly chosen using `-mode=go` option.
+This mode can be explicitly set using `-mode=go` option.

  - **Code generation**.
+This mode can be enabled using `-mode=cg` option.
-Mimics the behavior of [XSat] where C code representing the objective function is generated.
+  It mimics the behavior of [XSat] where C code gets generated representing the objective function.
   Generated code needs to be compiled and solved using on of the tools we provide in `tools` folder.
-  This mode can be enabled using `-mode=cg` option which makes goSAT output an objective function in C language.
-Moreover, you can specify an API dump format `-mode=cg -fmt=plain` for generating several objective functions.
+Moreover, you can specify an API dump format like `-mode=cg -fmt=plain` for generating several objective functions.
 The latter is useful for building a library as discussed [here](tools/README.md).